 We may never truly know what the real circumstances are; we can only observe the true supply and demand on the open market.
 The game itself is a side-scrolling action game from Hudson Soft that has a graphical style that feels more at home on the Genesis or TG16 and a gameplay style that seems inspired by the likes of Shinobi III on the Genesis.

 Aero Fighters – $600 – $1450

 Aero Fighters was released as an arcade game in 1992 and then ported to the SNES two years later in very limited quantities.
 After being under the radar for a while with collectors of 2D shooters driving prices of many 16-bit shmups up, this gem is finally getting more recognition in collecting circles and has taken off in value and keeps climbing with prices nearly doubling every few years (couldn’t avoid the aviation analogies).

 The $1400 value mentioned above for a complete copy actually a conservative estimate.
-I haven’t seen a successful sale of a complete copy on eBay in a while, but asking prices currently range from $1500 to $2500 for an opened complete copy (There’s even a graded, sealed copy up for $11,000+ right now.
+I haven’t seen a successful sale of a complete copy on eBay in a while, but asking prices currently range from $1500 to $2500 for an opened complete copy (In early 2018, when we last worked on this piece, there was even a graded, sealed copy up for $11,000+).

-Loose cartridges can clear up to $800 in pristine shape, and an empty box by itself (not even 100% pristine) is currently listed on eBay for $1000 (or best offer), if that gives you any indication.
+Loose cartridges can clear up to $800 in pristine shape, and an empty box by itself (not even 100% pristine) have been seen listed on eBay for $1000 (or best offer), if that gives you any indication.